 - Pumpkin: Make sure to use pumpkin puree (not pumpkin pie filling).
 I prefer Libby’s brand.
 Or you can make your own homemade pumpkin puree.

 - Vanilla: I like to use pure vanilla extract to really bring out the flavor.

 - Pumpkin pie spice: This is what really brings in the fall flavor.
-If you don’t have any on hand, you can make a homemade pumpkin pie spice with a combination of cinnamon, ginger, nutmeg and cloves.
+If you don’t have any on hand, you can make a homemade pumpkin pie spice with a combination of cinnamon, ginger, nutmeg, and cloves.

 - Cream cheese: This is the base of the filling.
 So delicious!

-How to Make Pumpkin Cream Cheese Bread
+How to Make Pumpkin Bread with Cream Cheese

 - Mix wet ingredients.
 Stir together the eggs, oil, sugar and vanilla.
 Then fold in the pumpkin.